Ritwik-28/Strapi-Automation/README.md

 | ID (Strapi Entry ID)           | 30    | Number    | Strapi Entry ID of the uploaded data             |
 | Upload Status                  | 31    | String    | Status of the upload (e.g., Done)                |

 * Note this is for the json payload mentioned in the [strapi-automation.js](strapi-automation.js) file.
+Update this as per your strapi content payload.

 ## Script Functionality